Change any room into a professional recording studio with soundproofing techniques that eliminate unwanted noise and capture crystal-clear audio.

 Flooring Considerations

-Place thick rugs or carpets on the floor to absorb impact noise and reduce sound transmission to the space below.
+Place thick rugs or carpets on the floor to absorb noise and reduce sound transmission to the space below.

 Additional Tips